-I’m here to say that there is little or no good reason for a beginning DSLR shooter to get a 50mm prime—especially a 50mm prime—with their new camera.
-Get the kit zoom and start shooting.
+I’m here to say that there is little or no good reason for a beginning DSLR photographer to get a 50mm prime—especially a 50mm prime—with their new camera.
+Get the kit zoom and start making photographs.

 The advice to get a 50mm prime comes from a very different set of circumstances and a very different time.
 When 35mm film SLRs first became available some decades ago, decent zoom lenses were not available at prices that beginners would contemplate paying, if they were even available at all.
 (Those shooting 35mm rangefinder cameras found even more impediments to the idea of using a zoom.)
 In fact, photographers generally didn’t use them.
 “Zoom or prime?” was not the question at all – primes were the only realistic option.

-The general feeling was that something in the 50mm focal length range or thereabouts would be the ideal starter “normal” lens on a 35mm film camera.
+The general feeling was that something in the 50mm focal length range or thereabouts could be the ideal starter “normal” lens on a 35mm film camera.
 (This was not a universally held viewpoint – some preferred lenses a bit wider and some of the standard primes came in longer focal lengths such as 55mm.)
 A 50mm +/- prime was the first lens that most folks got with their new film SLR, and there were lots of fine and inexpensive options.
 You got your camera and you got your 50mm prime.
 In fact, if you got a SLR “kit,” it was camera plus a 50mm or so prime, probably a f/2 or f/1.8 version.
-The fact that we still have lenses like Canon’s EF 50mm f/1.8 at such a low price is an after-effect of this situation.
+The fact that we still have lenses like Canon’s EF 50mm f/1.8 at such a low price is a result of that history.

 In reality, the valid advice back then was to “get a 50mm prime and learn to shoot it before buying more lenses.”
 The source of this advice had nothing at all to do with a zoom versus prime question.
 Primes were the only option.
 The implication actually was don’t get sucked into buying a bunch of lenses before you know what you are doing or what you need.
 (We are all aware of how tempting it can be to allow gear acquisition syndrome to supplant photography.)
 In other words, get a first lens, shoot a lot with it, learn a lot from doing so, and only then start to consider what your experience tells you about the need for (maybe) getting other lenses.

-Get the kit zoom, and learn to shoot before you invest in other lenses.
+Get the kit zoom, and learn to shoot before you invest in more lenses.

-(The logical extension of the old advice is to shoot a lot with your kit zoom before getting sucked into buying… a 50mm prime!”)
+(In fact, a logical extension of this advice is to shoot a lot with your kit zoom before getting sucked into buying… a 50mm prime!”)